ysunaw/voice-questionnaire/README.md

 ## User guide

 Open the GUI platform to get started.
 The left sidebar shows the types of questions it supports.
 Drag and drop a type of question card to the main section and click on the titles, description, and voice prompt to edit them.
-For multiple choice questions, you can add options by clicking on the 'add an option' button.
+In multiple choice questions, you can add options by clicking on the 'add an option' button.

-The platform
+After finish editing your questionnarie, you can click on the 'preview & send' button to see the preview of the questionnarie.
+You can always go back to the editing page if you want to make any changes.
+Click on the ‘send’ button on the preview page when you think it is ready to be sent out.
+Should the deployment be successful, you will see a successful message with the instruction on accessing the questionnaire.

 To access the questionnarie you created, use any Amazon Echo devices or Alexa app on your devices and say '**Alexa, open + questionnarie title**' to trigger the questionnarie.
-The answers would th

 ## Developer's guide

 The platform consists of three part, the Graphical User Interface (GUI), Dynamo DB database, and the Amazon Web Services(AWS)'s skills.
-The system diagram is shwon as below.
+The system diagram is shown as below.

 ![system](system_components.png)